Our customers have been hired at: *Foot Note

 Dear [Hiring Manager’s Name],

-With a background in [Your Field/Industry] and hands-on experience in [Relevant Experience], I am enthusiastic about the opportunity to contribute to your team, especially given your recent [mention any relevant company initiative or project that excites you].
+With a background in [your field/industry] and hands-on experience in [relevant experience], I am enthusiastic about the opportunity to contribute to your team, especially given your recent [mention any relevant company initiative or project that excites you].

 Best regards,

-[Your Full Name]
+[Your Name]

-Hiring managers generally prefer to follow up on a job application by email, as it provides a written record of your conversation and allows them to respond at a convenient time.
+Hiring managers generally prefer to follow up on a job application by email, as it provides a written record of your conversation and allows them to respond at their convenience.
+Despite this, in some contexts, a phone call can be an effective method of communication.

 - Clarification needed: If there are complex issues to clarify that might be too cumbersome to explain in writing, a phone call can be a direct way to discuss them.